From Santa Fe to Las Cruces, New Mexico debt relief programs save millions of consumers from bankruptcy.

 After a settlement program, the late marks and collection marks remain on your credit for up to seven years.

 Collection and late marks may come off credit with validation:

-Tax consequences come with debt settlement:
+Tax consequences come with the settlement:

-Debt settlement can also lead to you having to pay taxes on the amount saved in the settlement.
-If you save $20,000, the savings will appear as income.
-Just like any other income you have to pay taxes on it.
-You can avoid having to pay taxes on the savings in a settlement by filing an IRS form 984.
+If you settle a $20,000 credit card for $10,000, the $10,000 in savings will appear as income.
+You can avoid paying taxes on the savings in a settlement by filing an IRS form 984.

-No tax consequence with debt validation:
+No tax consequence with validation:

 Creditors can issue you a summons if you don’t pay your bills in full and on time every month: